MicrosoftDocs/defender-docs/defender-office-365/anti-spam-bulk-senders-insight.md

 ms.collection:
   - m365-security
   - tier2
-description: Admins can learn about the Bulk senders insight page in Exchange Online Protection (EOP) to simulate the effect of the bulk complaint level (BCL) on allowed or blocked messages.. ms.service: defender-office-365 ms.date: 07/24/2024
+description: Admins can learn about the Bulk senders insight page in Exchange Online Protection (EOP) to simulate the effect of the bulk complaint level (BCL) on allowed or blocked messages. ms.service: defender-office-365 ms.date: 07/24/2024
 appliesto: